This topic provides general information about how to allocate LUNs when your ESXi works with SAN.

 ESXi system recognizes the LUNs at startup time, provision all LUNs to the appropriate HBAs before you connect the SAN to the

-For LUNs that will be shared among multiple hosts, make sure that LUN IDs are consistent across all hosts.
-For example, LUN 5 should be mapped to host 1, host 2, and host 3 as LUN 5.
+For LUNs that are shared among multiple hosts, make sure that LUN IDs are consistent across all hosts.

 - vMotion and VMware DRS

 - When you use vCenter Server and vMotion or DRS, make sure that the LUNs for the virtual machines are provisioned to all ESXi hosts.
 This action provides the most ability to move virtual machines.

 When you use vMotion or DRS with an active-passive SAN storage device, make sure that all